bmabir17/friends_bwish/readme.md

         ```
     - The API will return a success Message when the registration is success.
 If a duplicate email exists it will return a error.
     - After success Message is seen wait for atleast 60 seconds and a email sent message will be printed on the console where docker-compose is running
+    - Email Will not be sent if today is not birthday.
+Only those who have birthday today will receive Email